 2. IN A VACUUM CANISTER To take full vengeance on oxygen for the cruel effects it inflicts on coffee beans, we must take measures further than just displacement.
 Avengers of the coffee galaxy, Fellow offers several must-have items for the enthusiast’s coffee rig.
 In addition to their stunning Stagg Kettle and futuristic Ode Grinder, they’ve introduced a canister that manually sucks out almost all air from the vessel.

 In contrast to displacement, evacuation canisters go the extra mile and remove any remaining oxygen remaining in the crevices between beans, banishing air, moisture, and odor.

 We recommend their matte white or matte black models, to avoid any sun exposure.
 Evacuation canisters have been proven to maintain the most sweetness and flavor clarity over time, compared to air-tight and displacement canisters.

-We like their sleek design, variety of color options, and user friendliness.
-Several comparable models are tall and skinny, which make it hard to fit your hand all the way in when pressing down the lid.
+We like their sleek design, variety of color options, and user-friendliness.
+Several comparable models are tall and skinny, which makes it hard to fit your hand all the way in when pressing down the lid.

 Airscape’swide mouth allows for hands of all sizes to easily put air in its place - away from your precious beans.

 Sign up for the latest news, discounts, and more!